moneycle/moneycle.github.io/_posts/2018-08-08-journey-to-financial-independence.markdown

 5x expenses in "safety", then congratulations!
 You have reached financial independence (FI)!

-If you do choose to continue working after FI, I recommend putting all the future extra savings into the long-term "growth" bucket because, by design, you won't need those funds in the near term.
+If you do choose to continue working after FI, I recommend putting all future extra savings into the long-term "growth" bucket because, by design, you won't need those funds in the near term.
 Alternatively, you could also just keep the 20/5/5 growth/stability/safety ratios going and increase your spending accordingly when you do eventually retire.

-If you chose to have 100% stocks in your "growth" bucket when you hit the FI milestone, then you will have 67% stocks in your overall portfolio.
+If you had chosen to keep 100% stocks in your "growth" bucket then, when you hit the FI milestone, you will have 67% stocks in your overall portfolio.
-If you prefer to target a little smaller stock allocation in your portfolio at retirement, then you can **use your target percentage to inform how much to keep in your growth portfolio**.
+If you prefer to target a little smaller stock allocation in your portfolio at retirement, then you can **use your target percentage to inform how much to keep in your "growth" bucket**.
-For example, if you'd like to hit a target of 60% overall stocks on your FI date, then
-**multiply the targeted stock allocation by 1.5**
-(30 years total / 20 years in "growth")
-to arrive at a 90% stock percentage in your "growth" buckets.
+For example, if you'd like to hit a target of 60% overall stocks on your FI date, then **multiply the targeted stock allocation by 1.5** (30 years total / 20 years in "growth") to arrive at a 90% stock percentage in your "growth" buckets.
-I think anything between 75-100% is fine for the growth bucket but you should give some serious thought to how you would feel if you reached FI right before the market takes a big hit.
-After you reach FI your primary goal will naturally switch from achieving growth to protecting what you have accumulated.
+I think any stock allocation between 75-100% is fine for the "growth" bucket but you should give some serious thought to how you would feel if you reached FI right before the market takes a big hit.
+If you're not sure, start with 90% stocks in "growth".

 ## Not Quite a Target-Date Fund